kion-dgl/Bitter/README.md

-# DXE
+# Bitter

-Dxe short for the Dash heX Editor.
-It is a console based hex viewer and editor similar to the hx project, being developed independently for programming practice.
+Console based hex viewer and editor similar to the hx project, being developed independently for programming practice.

-Dxe uses the ncurses library to make console-based programming more managable.
+Bitter uses the ncurses library to make console-based programming more managable.
 To install the ncurses library on a Debian based system install the following package: